pyflosic/fodMC/README.md

         bash run.sh

-to run the code for a given input in the file 'system'.
+to run the code for a given input in the file *system*.